PedramMarandi/cancel-binance-orders/README.md

-Open `.env` file and replace your Binance credentials.
+Open `.env` file and replace your Binance credentials and your pairs comma separated `PAIRS=ETHUSDT,BTCUSDT`.

-You can enter your pairs in `pairs.csv` file.
-This works on Future only.

 Run `npm install` first and then use `npm run start` to run the app.